 The Examination Techniques Course (G-107), which includes instruction on both operating test and written examination techniques, is scheduled and conducted as needed by the NRR Operator Licensing Program Office.
 The operating test techniques portion of the course, which is conducted at the NRC’s Technical Training Center (TTC), is required for all OL Examiners (including those seeking limited certification).
 The written techniques portion of the course is only required for examiners seeking full certification.

 OL Examiner candidates must complete all the personal and interpersonal skills courses (Effective Communication for NRC Inspectors, Gathering Information for Inspectors through Interviews, and Media Training Workshop) prior to certification as an OL Examiner (limited or full).
-However, completion of the General Proficiency (Appendix B) training courses (Root Cause/Incident Investigation Workshop, and Field Techniques and the Regulatory Processes) may be deferred until the examiner prepares to qualify as a Reactor Operations Inspector pursuant to Appendix C1.
+However, completion of the General Proficiency (Appendix B) training courses (Root Cause/Incident Investigation Workshop (G-205), and Field Techniques and the Regulatory Processes (G-103)) may be deferred until the examiner prepares to qualify as a Reactor Operations Inspector pursuant to Appendix C1.

 OL Examiner Individual Study Activities

-The Individual Study Activities outline the perator icensing program reference materials that will enable examiner candidates to develop the specialized knowledge required to become certified OL Examiners and Chief Examiners.
-Reference materials that can be accessed via the OL are hyperlinked for the trainees’ convenience.
+The Individual Study Activities (ISAs) outline the Operator Licensing program reference materials that will enable examiner candidates to develop the specialized knowledge required to become certified OL Examiners and Chief Examiners.
+Reference materials that can be accessed via the OL web site are hyperlinked for the trainees’ convenience.

 The following ISAs required for certification as an OL Examiner are similar to guides contained in Appendix C1, “Reactor Operations Inspector Technical Proficiency Training and Qualification Journal:”